 Diplomat.
 Culturalist.
-Civic innovator.
-Conversation advocate.
+Visual storyteller.
+Conversation curator.
 Politico.
 Bon vivant.

 Building on two decades of global experience, including as a diplomat at the State Department and as a senior Obama aide, Julie Egan launched Salonniere to perform a different kind of diplomacy – one aimed at bringing people of eclectic backgrounds together over food and art to tackle tough conversations with diverse partners to inspire change.